caseyDev422/git-example/README.md

 This is an example branch of using GIT

-show example of merge conflict
+show example of merge conflictasdfasdf